googleapis/gaxios/README.md

     querystring: 'parameters'
   },

   // The timeout for the HTTP request in milliseconds.
-Defaults to 0.
+No timeout by default.
-  timeout: 1000,
+  timeout: 60000,

   // Optional method to override making the actual HTTP request.
 Useful
   // for writing tests and instrumentation